Frottage – The process of making rubbings on paper of objects or textures underneath

 Simply rub your chosen medium over different textures such as tree bark, leaves, coins or any other surface with a raised pattern.

-However, you can take it to the next level and create something more unique.
+However, you can take it to the next level and create something more unusual.

 Once you've sketched your outlines, rub the pastels over various surfaces, staying within the lines of each section.